The Coin Flip: A Fundamentally Unfair Proposition?

 …because the two outcomes of a typical coin flip are not equally likely.

 The 50-50 proposition is actually more of a 51-49 proposition, if not worse.
 The sacred coin flip exhibits (at minimum) a whopping 1% bias, and possibly much more.
-1% may not sound like a lot, but it’s more than the casino’s edge in many games of chance.
+1% may not sound like a lot, but it’s more than the typical casino sites edge in a game of blackjack or slots.
 What’s more, you can take advantage of this little-known fact to give yourself an edge in all future coin-flip battles.

 The Physics of Coin Flipping